Logan-Lin/SortMarkdown/README.md

     > - Although it is predominantly a teenage problem, acne can occur in early childhood…

 This program can sort these vocabularies based on its headers (start with `###`)

+You can use command line argument to indicate input and output file name.